Diary Major John Kevin Lloyd - 1942-1945 - Part 7

 camp.
 Read "FIRE BELOW" by

-Dornford Yates.
+Danford Yates.
 Japs commence

-checking of prisoners prepared
+checking of prisoners preparation

 to take over.
-I sang unannounced
+I sang [[unannounced?]]

 at the concert in one of the